Skip to content

 This process involves:6

-The venture capitalist will handle the active management of the fund, which includes sourcing new deals, helping new companies grow, and working alongside investment banks and private equity firms to exit profitable investments.
-In the early stages of a fund, LPs can contribute capital, with the potential to earn a return based on their contribution upon the funds maturity.
+Venture capitalists will handle the active management of the fund, which includes sourcing new deals, helping new companies grow, and working alongside investment banks and private equity firms to exit profitable investments.
+In the early stages of a fund, LPs can contribute capital, with the potential to earn a return based on their contribution at the fund’s maturity.

 1. Estimate the size of the investment that is needed